 How does God respond?
-Through Gabriel - while he was praying.
+Through Gabriel - while Daniel was yet praying.
 He outlined several steps that would bring restoration.
-Amazing, amazing, the very first issue that God's people must address is pesha or that transgression of the Sabbath!
+Amazing, amazing, the very first issue that God's people must address is pesha or transgression against the Sabbath!
 We must discover even more what that refers to!